SkylineCommunications/dataminer-docs/connector-help/connector_help/Rohde_Schwarz_NetCCU_DTT_Remodulator.md

 ## DataMiner Connectivity Framework

-From version **1.0.0.4** of this driver onwards, the usage of DCF is supported and the driver can only be used on a DMA with **8.5.8.5** as the minimum version.
+From version **1.0.0.4** of this connector onwards, the usage of DCF is supported and the connector can only be used on a DMA with **8.5.8.5** as the minimum version.

 DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).